Removing the chair during a meeting

 Obviously, this is not something to be done lightly.
 Educating the chair and members about the correct procedure is a better way to go.
 But if education fails, under parliamentary procedure you do have recourse.
 Here is the passage from Robert’s Rules:

 “If the chair fails to act in accord with the assembly’s decision on an appeal (or on a point of order submitted to a vote of the assembly) or otherwise culpably fails to perform the duties of the chair properly in a meeting, the assembly may employ measures temporarily to replace the chair with another presiding officer expected to act in accordance with the will of the assembly.”
-Robert’s Rules of Order Newly Revised 11th edition (RONR), p.
-651.
+Robert’s Rules of Order Newly Revised 12th edition (RONR), Section 62:10.

 Note that any provisions in state law and regulation, or your own authority documents, have higher standing than parliamentary procedure.
 Be sure to research your specific situation and consult your attorney before undertaking this.
 A mayor who presides over a city council, for example, likely cannot be removed using this approach.